neo4j-field/bigquery-connector/README.md

-In either case, you most likely need to configure a GCP network to use [Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) and possible Cloud NAT.
+In either case, you most likely need to configure a GCP network to use [Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) and possibly Cloud NAT.
 (Cloud NAT is definitely needed for AuraDS.)

 ### Submitting a Job